BestTimesToVisit.com Logo

 How do Houstonians typically get around, and what's the best way for a visitor to navigate the city?

-Houston is famously car-dependent, but it also has a decent bus system and a growing light rail network.
-Renting a car gives you the most freedom, but be prepared for traffic, especially during rush hour.
-Consider using ride-sharing apps like Uber or Lyft for shorter distances within the city.
+Houston is famously car-dependent, but it also has a surprisingly good bus system and a growing light rail network.
+Renting a car offers the most flexibility, but be prepared for traffic, especially during rush hour.
+Ride-sharing services are also readily available.

 Ready to Plan Your Trip?